andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 Rails 6.1 did add support for `find_in_batches()` ([API Documentation](https://api.rubyonrails.org/classes/ActiveRecord/Batches.html#method-i-find_in_batches) to control ordering, but only the primary key column was supported for ordering in ascending or descending order.
 We needed to order on arbitrary columns.

-Chedli Bourguiba pointed out that in Rails 8, a `:cursor` option was added to support columns beyond the primary key column.
+Chedli Bourguiba pointed out that Rails 8 added a `:cursor` option to support cursor pagination on a non-primary key column.
 See more at: [JetThoughts - Ruby on Rails 8: How to Batch with Custom Columns](https://jetthoughts.com/blog/ruby-on-rails-8-how-batch-with-custom-columns).
+I will be evaluating this in the future.

 Reading a batch of rows using keyset pagination is a critical tactic for stable query execution times with varying result set sizes.